-If this is your first visit to Hong Kong then don't feel that taking a Hong Kong tour is a must.
+If this is your first visit to Hong Kong, then don't feel that taking a Hong Kong tour is a must.
 It isn't.
-Unlike London or Tokyo where there are lots of grand old buildings to take in, Hong Kong doesn't have many bonafide sights.
+Unlike London or Tokyo, where there are lots of grand old buildings to take in, Hong Kong doesn't have many bonafide sights.

-Luckily, the culture angle is something the tour operators have cottoned on to and many of Hong Kong's best tours are based on an aspect of the city's identity.
-So you'll find tours that aim to introduce you Hong Kong's very traditional take on Chinese culture, let you practice tai chi in the park or meet the boat people in Aberdeen.
+Luckily, the culture angle is something the tour operators have cottoned on to, and many of Hong Kong's best tours are based on an aspect of the city's identity.
+So you'll find tours that aim to introduce you to Hong Kong's very traditional take on Chinese culture, let you practice tai chi in the park or meet the boat people in Aberdeen.
 Of course, there are some more traditional tours.
 How about a helicopter flight around the city's jaw-dropping skyline?

 Most first time visitors are here to see skyscraper city.
 This city tour will bring you through the concrete jungle and show you the best of Hong Kong's gleaming downtown districts.

 - Hong Kong’s Famed and Famous - Explore traditions in some of Hong Kong's famous temples, meet the boat people who live in Aberdeen harbor and try Dim Sum under the bright lights of Jumbo Floating Restaurant.
 The real highlight, however, is the helicopter tour that whisks you over the island.

 Contrary to popular belief, Hong Kong is not the cultural wasteland the popular press sometimes makes it out to be.
 Hop on the tour below to see the city's temples and traditions.